macedojleo/ansible-vault-sheet-cheat/README.md

-Encrypting files
+Ansible-vault Encrypting Files and/or variables
 ----------------

-## Ansible Vault encrypts variables and files so you can protect sensitive content such as passwords or keys rather than leaving it visible as plaintext in playbooks or roles.
+#### Ansible Vault encrypts variables and files so you can protect sensitive content such as passwords or keys rather than leaving it visible as plaintext in playbooks or roles.

+- Sheet Cheat

 |     Comments  | Command |
 |    :---:     |     :---:   |